2025 Taichung Shin Kong Mitsukoshi gas explosion: Investigation

 The National Fire Agency linked the incident to ongoing renovations or a gas leak in the building.
 The Shin Chung Natural Gas Company said the gas was disconnected at the time, but constructors there said they smelled gas while working.
 The Taichung City Government ordered store operations to be suspended indefinitely until the results of further investigations were revealed.
 The Urban Development Bureau of the Taichung City Government said it did not receive renovation applications at the time and was considering the imposition of penalties.
 Taichung Fire Bureau Chief Sun Fu-you said that fines of up to NT$1.2 million could be imposed on the department store for violations of the Fire Services Act, failure to apply for a work permit in violation of the Building Act and violations of the Occupational Safety and Health Act.

 The Taichung District Prosecutors Office questioned 50 people in the aftermath of the explosion, including construction workers and staff of Shin Kong Mitsukoshi and Shin Chung Natural Gas Company personnel.
 Investigators later found that firefighting equipment, including gas leak detectors, had been turned off on the 12th floor at the time of the explosion.

 The Taichung Fire Bureau confirmed the cause of the explosion on 28 March 2025.
 Other than listing some items as key evidence, additional details of their report were not publicized.
 The Taichung Fire Bureau instead turned the report in to prosecutors for further investigation and legal action.

+Prosecutorial investigations established that contractors had been allowed to start renovations without interior renovation permits or approval of a fire safety plan for the construction period.
+Furthermore, department store management had not properly confirmed that gas-related hazards had been handled.
+Shin Chung Natural Gas Company removed some gas meters and sealed some pipes.
+However, the gas leak detection system had been removed as well, and not replaced.
+An excavator then tore through pipes in the ceiling, allowing gas buildup.
+The investigation found that the explosion occurred after an electrician, who had not been informed of the leak, began using a powered cable cutter.

+In December 2025, thirteen people were indicted for their roles in the explosion, leading to negligent homicide, negligent injury and violations of the Occupational Safety and Health Act.